SimpleChisel/simple-chisel-release/README.md

 ## Bulk Connection

 All modules need to implement `in` and `out` as I/O interface to indicate the input and output respectively.
-Ports in `in` and `out` do not have to be inputs or outputs only, for example, it can be a `ReadyIO` which outputs a `ready` bit.
+Ports in `in` and `out` do not have to be inputs or outputs only, for example, it can be a `DecoupledIO` which outputs a `ready` bit.
 It represents a general idea of the data flow.

 Simple Chisel uses a new `>>>` operator to bulk connect between two modules or Bundle.